-The Agbami field straddles OML 127 and OML 128.
-The Equity Determination in 2010 apportioned resources between block OML 127 and OML 128 approximately 62.5% and 37.5% respectively.
-The 2012 Final Redetermination was referred to an Expert who determined an OML 127 equity of 72.064%.
+The Agbami field straddles PML 52 (formerly OML 127) and OML 128.
+The Equity Determination in 2010 apportioned resources between block OML 127 and OML 128 at approximately 62.5% and 37.5%, respectively.
+The 2012 Final Redetermination was referred to an Expert, who determined an OML 127 equity of 72.064%.
 This final equity revision is still pending implementation, so RISC has retained the 2010 determination.
-If this is implemented, the Agbami equity share (and net Reserves) of AOC will increase.
+If the 2012 Redetermination is implemented, AOC's Agbami equity share (and net Reserves) will increase.

 The fields have been developed using floating production vessels.
-Abandonment and reclamation costs will therefore entail well abandonment and removal of sub-sea infrastructure.
+Abandonment and reclamation costs will entail well abandonment and removal of sub-sea infrastructure.
 These costs have been fully accounted for in the economic analysis of the Reserves cases and are estimated by RISC (Gross 100%) at:

-- Agbami US\$623 million;
+- Agbami US\$781 million;

-- Akpo US\$800 million;
+- Akpo US\$863 million;

-- Egina US\$768 million;
+- Egina US\$597 million;

-- Preowei US\$140 million.
+- Preowei US\$314 million.

-There are no specific technical uncertainties identified for these assets.
-However, it is noted that these fields are geologically complex and even with modern seismic techniques, uncertainty remains regarding reservoir extent, connectivity, and the timing of water and gas breakthrough at the wells.
+No specific technical uncertainties have been identified for these assets.
+However, these fields are geologically complex, and even with modern seismic techniques, uncertainty remains regarding reservoir extent, connectivity, and the timing of water and gas breakthrough at the wells.

-The reader is also directed to the 'Risk Factors' section of the AOC financial statements for year-end 2023.
+The reader is also directed to the 'Risk Factors' section of the AOC financial statements for year-end 2024.